The moduli of representations of degree 2: Introduction

 The organization of this article is as follows: in \S 2, we review representations and molds on schemes.
 We also review the moduli of absolutely irreducible representations and the moduli of representations with Borel mold.
 In \S 3, we introduce several molds of degree $2$: semi-simple mold, unipotent mold, unipotent mold over ${\Bbb F}_2$, and scalar mold.
 We also introduce the moduli of representations with scalar mold.
 In \S 4, we construct the moduli of equivalence classes of representations with semi-simple mold.
-In \S 5, we construct the moduli of equivalence classes of representations with unipotent mold.
+In \S 5, we construct the moduli of equivalence classes of representations with unipotent mold over ${\Bbb Z}[1/2]$.
 In \S 6, we construct the moduli of equivalence classes of representations with unipotent mold over ${\Bbb F}_2$.
-In \S 7, we deal with discriminants which describe the absolutely irreducible representation part ${\rm Rep}_2(\Gamma)_{\rm air}$ in the representation variety ${\rm Rep}_2(\Gamma)$ as an appendix.
+In \S 7, we deal with different approach from \S 6.
+The approach in \S 7 gives us another construction of the moduli of equivalence classes of representations with unipotent mold over ${\Bbb F}_2$ by using derivations as in \S 5.
+In \S 8, we reformulate the moduli functors by using the notion of representations generating sheaves of ${\mathcal O}_X$-algebras which define molds of rank $2$.
+In \S 9, we deal with discriminants which describe the absolutely irreducible representation part ${\rm Rep}_2(\Gamma)_{\rm air}$ in the representation variety ${\rm Rep}_2(\Gamma)$ as an appendix.

-I would like to thank Takeshi Torii for his essential ideas and important suggestions on the moduli of representations.
+The author would like to thank Takeshi Torii for his essential ideas and important suggestions on the moduli of representations.
 Although his name does not appear in the list of the authors, his contribution to this paper is not ignorable.
 This article has been inspired by his descriptions of the moduli of representations and approaches from viewpoints of algebraic topology, and so on, which will be written in \cite{topos2}.

+The author would like to express his gratitude to the referee for suggesting several important points.
+Example \ref{ex:describe-chuf2m}, \S 7, and \S 8 have been inspired by the referee.
+The author also wants to thank Michiaki Inaba.
+He suggested the proof of Lemma \ref{lemma:univgeomdescent}, which states the ``descent'' of universal geometric quotients.